gilliama/plantain/docs/index.md

-# Start with the behavior that matters
+# The AI-orchestrated test automation framework built in Python

+The framework is intentionally small:
-Tell Plantain what needs confidence.
-Its agent gathers the right evidence, proposes a test you can review, runs it, and keeps the result local by default.
+Tell Plantain what needs testing in plain language, and the AI agent gathers the right evidence, proposes many test cases you can review, and runs cross-boundary UI, API, and database operations.

+Spend more time defining intent, risk, expected behavior, evidence, and guardrails, while AI handles all of the repetitive implementation and execution.

 [Create your first test](get-started/first-test.md){ .md-button .md-button--primary }
 [Explore Plantain](get-started/overview.md){ .md-button }